Hidayat Nur Wahid

 Sharia is just an old fashioned patriarchal, dictatorial, fascist code that should be prohibited in any sane and modern country.
 Titik.

-2. Dimp Says:
+2. Dimp says:

 Islamic law forbade bribery and dishonesty